dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

   }
 ]
 ```
+These types of entrys need special processing (unlike the module2c registry_entrys)

-This is not aligned with the standardized format of the module2c and module2 aggregate registry_entrys which look something like this:
+The ghost entry above is not aligned with the standardized format of the module2c and module2 aggregate registry_entrys which
+look something like this:
 ```
   "7d612e31": {
     "status": "install_failed",